 There are no specific requirements in terms of dance training; some applicants have extensive training in a range of styles, whilst some applicants have only been dancing for a relatively short amount of time.

-Yes, can let us know that you wish to be considered for either direct second or third year entry.
+Yes, you can let us know that you wish to be considered for either direct second or third year entry.
 The Admissions Team will make note of this on the audition documentation and the panel will consider accordingly.
 Please note, BA2 and BA3 direct entry places are limited so places are offered based on availability and suitability.
-The panel’s decision is final.

-NSCD CertHE students do not automatically obtain a place on our BA and must follow the same application and audition process as external applicants.
+NSCD CertHE students do not automatically obtain a place on one of our BA courses and must follow the same application and audition process as external applicants.
 Tutors will help prepare students for further in-depth study, either at NSCD or elsewhere and will hold a mock audition.
-Many of our CertHE students apply and are successful in obtaining a place on the BA, but this is not guaranteed and depends on suitability and readiness, as well as their performance in the audition alongside all other candidates.
+Many of our CertHE students apply and are successful in obtaining a place on one of the BA courses, but this is not guaranteed and depends on suitability and readiness, as well as their performance in the audition alongside all other candidates.

 We aim to let all candidates know the outcome of their audition within 2 to 3 weeks.